microsoft/debug-adapter-protocol/specification.md

   name: string;

   /**
-   * An optional hint for how to present this scope in the UI.
-If this attribute
+   * A hint for how to present this scope in the UI.
+If this attribute is
-   * is missing, the scope is shown with a generic UI.
+   * missing, the scope is shown with a generic UI.
    * Values:
    * 'arguments': Scope contains method arguments.
    * 'locals': Scope contains local variables.
    * 'registers': Scope contains registers.
-Only a single 'registers' scope
+Only a single `registers` scope
-   * should be returned from a 'scopes' request.
+   * should be returned from a `scopes` request.
    * etc.
    */
   presentationHint?: 'arguments' | 'locals' | 'registers' | string;